elunna/nerfhack-changelog/README.md

 * sewer rats hide under objects (xnh)
 * scorpions are tiny
 * shades get 20MR
-* shapechangers turn back to their base form when killed (SLASH'EM)
+* shapechangers turn back to their base form when killed with 50-75% of their health (SLASH'EM)
 * shapechangers hold level-appropriate form longer, out-of-depth only briefly (Fourk).
+* cancelled shapeshifters cannot change form.
 * shopkeeper base level has been raised to 13 (xnh)
 * shopkeepers get a wand of sleep instead of striking (Evil)
 * shopkeepers get extra defensive items (SLASHEM).